Security certificate detainee Mohamed Harkat seeks relaxation of monitoring

 Harkat's file continues to grind along.

-The border agency is in the process of seeking a "danger opinion" as a step toward deportation.

-A delegate of the immigration minister will determine whether Harkat poses a danger to national security and, if so, whether the risk to Harkat of removing him outweighs the danger or severity of the acts he allegedly committed.
+A delegate of the immigration minister will determine whether Harkat poses a danger to national security and, if so, whether the risk to Harkat of deporting him outweighs the danger or severity of the acts he allegedly committed.

-Many supporters, including Prime Minister Justin Trudeau's brother, Alexandre, have written to the government on Harkat's behalf over the years.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.